 How do I adopt?

 - After you arrive back in NZ, ICANZ will come to your home three times in the first six months and write reports on your child.
-After 3 satisfactory reports are sent to the Thai Child Adoption Board you'll receive permission to finalise the adoption, typically about 12-18 months after you return from Thailand.
+After 3 satisfactory reports are sent to the Thai Child Adoption Board by ICANZ you'll receive permission to finalise the adoption, typically about 12-18 months after you return from Thailand.
 You must then travel to Wellington to register the adoption at the Royal Thai Embassy.
 It will take another 6 months or more to receive the documentation needed to gain New Zealand citizenship

 How long does it take?